GIShub4/solid-map-gl/README.md

 </MapGL>
 ```

-### MapGL with Source and Layer
+### Map with Source and Layer

-[Sources](https://docs.mapbox.com/mapbox-gl-js/api/#sources) specify the geographic features to be rendered on the map.
+[Sources](https://docs.mapbox.com/mapbox-gl-js/api/sources/) specify the geographic features to be rendered on the map.

-[Layers](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers) specify the Sources styles.
-The type of layer is specified by the `"type"` property, and must be one of `background`, `fill`, `line`, `symbol`, `raster`, `circle`, `fill-extrusion`, `heatmap`, `hillshade`.
+[Layers](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/) specify the Sources styles.
+The type of layer is specified by the `"type"` property in the layers style object, and must be one of `background`, `fill`, `line`, `symbol`, `raster`, `circle`, `fill-extrusion`, `heatmap`, `hillshade`.

 Except for layers of the `background` type, each layer needs to refer to a source.
+Either buy referencing the `id` in `sourceId` or by nesting the layer within the source component.
 Layers take the data that they get from a source, optionally filter features, and then define how those features are styled.

 ```jsx
 import MapGL, { Source, Layer } from '../solid-map-gl'